Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/2-before-deployment.md

     - By default we create 6 **private** subnets across 3 Availability Zones.
     - By default we create 3 **public** subnets across 3 Availability Zones if public subnet support is enabled.
     - You may choose instead to create your own subnets. _(NOTE: If so you must use the provided Combine Route Table(s) to enable airgap emulation.)_
-- What CIDR Block should Combine reserve for itself to deploy Combine's internal resources?
+- What VPC CIDR Block should Combine reserve for itself to deploy Combine's internal resources?
     - By default we use `10.0.254.0/24` and `10.0.255.0/24`.
 Combine requires at least a pair of `/24` CIDR Blocks.

 ### VPC Configuration - Optional

 There are several optional VPC Configuration options that are not required but that you may want to be aware of:

-- You can specify a custom security group to restrict public access to the Combine Dashboard / Bastion.
+- You may specify a custom security group to restrict public access to the Combine Dashboard / Bastion.
     - By default this is not set.
     - You create this security group and provide the Combine Team with the Security Group ID.
 You can then control access to the Combine Dashboard / Bastion via that Security Group once it has been applied to Combine via our AWS CloudFormation templates.
-- You can schedule the shutdown of most Combine resources during off hours using a `cron` expression.
+- You may schedule the shutdown of most Combine resources during off hours using a `cron` expression.
     - By default this is `disabled`.
-- You can modify the AirGap Emulation be more permissive depending on your Team's needs.
+- You may modify the AirGap Emulation be more permissive depending on your Team's needs.
     - By default the AirGap Emulation blocks all outbound traffic.
     - You can choose to allow outbound calls to a specific set of domains and/or in accordance with a set of firewall rules.
     - You can choose to allow outbound calls to any domain but still report each outbound call as an Alert. _(NOTE: This is referred to as Permissive Mode.)_